Beet Tartare with Smoked California Prune Granola

-Smoked prunes add an unexpected flavour to this easy to prepare granola.
-Prunes in the form of a crunchy, salty and sweet granola adds texture to this dish.
+Smoked California Prunes add an unexpected flavour to this easy to prepare granola.
+California Prunes in the form of a crunchy, salty and sweet granola adds texture to this dish.

 Recipe courtesy of Chef Mark Liberman and the California Prune Board.